MemoryNode API usage

 x-request-id | Correlation id on every response |

-x-mn-resolved-container-tag | Resolved tenant container (debug) |
+x-mn-resolved-container-tag | Resolved tenant container (non-prod debug, or with x-mn-debug-routing: 1) |

 Retry-After | Seconds (429 responses) |

-9. Changes and drift
+11. Changes and drift

 docs/external/openapi.yaml is generated from code by apps/api/scripts/generate_openapi.mjs.
 CI enforces OpenAPI drift with pnpm openapi:check.
-The generator intentionally documents a reduced product surface (core memory, search, context, usage, billing checkout/status, dashboard session/bootstrap/workspaces/api-keys, health, MCP).
-Operator routes (/admin/, /v1/admin/, PayU webhooks, connectors, audit, pruning, etc.) remain in the Worker and are described in this file where relevant, but are not duplicated as paths in OpenAPI.
+The generator intentionally documents a reduced product surface (core memory, search, context, usage, billing checkout/status, dashboard init/session/workspaces/api-keys, health, MCP).
+Operator routes (/admin/*, /v1/admin/*, PayU webhooks, connectors, audit, pruning, etc.) remain in the Worker and are described in this file where relevant, but are not duplicated as paths in OpenAPI.

 Keep API truth docs aligned in the same PR (see .cursor/rules/documentation-governance.mdc).